No city should be too large for a man to walk out of in the morning.*

 Art which is directly produced for the Community can never have the same withdrawn quality as that which is made out of the artist’s solitude.
 For this possesses the integrity and bleak exhilaration that are to be gained only from the absence of an audience and from communion with the primal sources of an unconscious life.*

 Is there a ‘real’ Ledborough Road?
 Google Street View thinks there may be something similar.
-Distortion from its van-mounted cameras turns mean streets into grandiose boulevards.
-I try to compress them back into something like what I see with my own eyes.
+Distortion from its van-mounted cameras sometimes makes narrow streets look wider.

 Each of the photos below can be enlarged.